-At launch, Frama-C loads all dynamic plug-ins it finds.
-It searches for them in directories indicated by frama-c -print-plugin-path.
-This directory list is pre-configured at compilation and may be changed by setting the environment variable FRAMAC\PLUGIN.
+At launch, Frama-C loads all dynamic plug-ins it finds if the option -dynlink is set.
+That is the normal behavior: you have to use its opposite form -no-dynlink in order to not load any dynamic plug-in.
+When loading dynamic plug-ins, Frama-C searches for them in directories indicated by frama-c -print-plugin-path (see Section 3.4.2.
 Frama-C can locate plug-ins in additional directories by using the option -add-path paths>.
-Yet another solution to load a dynamic plug-in is to set the -load-module <files> or -load-script <files> options, using in both cases a comma-separated list of file names without extensions.
+Yet another solution to load a dynamic plug-in is to set the -load-module <files> or -load-script <files> options, using in both cases a comma-separated list of file names without any extension.
 The former option loads the specified OCaml object files into the Frama-C runtime, while the latter tries to compile the source files before linking them to the Frama-C runtime.
-The -load-script option requires the OCaml compiler that was used to compile Frama-C to be available.